How to deal with nicotine-stained walls?

-The nicotine in cigarette smoke leaves behind a yellow residue that stains walls and windows.
-If not kept in check, this residue can build up over time, making it difficult to remove.
-Even more important than unsightly yellow stains is the health hazard presented by nicotine buildup on walls, which is often referred to as “thirdhand smoke” by medical professionals.
+Nicotine from cigarette smoke can leave behind a yellow residue that stains walls and windows.
+This residue can accumulate over time, making it challenging to remove.
+More importantly, the health hazard presented by nicotine buildup on walls, often referred to as “thirdhand smoke” by medical professionals, is a significant concern.
+One effective solution is using Trisodium Phosphate for cleaning these stubborn stains.

-The best cleaner for nicotine on walls from a commercial standpoint is a product containing trisodium phosphate or TSP.
+The best commercial cleaner for nicotine on walls is a product containing Trisodium Phosphate or TSP.
 TSP is a general-purpose cleaner found in most home improvement stores.

-Before cleaning the wall, put a tarp down on the floor to protect it from drips.
-It’s also a good idea to don cleaning gloves, as TSP can irritate the skin.
+Before cleaning the wall, lay a tarp on the floor to protect it from drips.
+It’s also advisable to wear cleaning gloves, as TSP can irritate the skin.

-To remove nicotine from walls, follow the directions on the label for the proper amount of water to cleaner ratio.
+To remove nicotine from walls using Trisodium Phosphate, follow the directions on the label for the proper water-to-cleaner ratio.
 Dip a sponge or scrub brush in the cleaning solution and wipe or scrub until the stain disappears.
-It may take several passes for stains that are building up over time.
+It may take several passes for stains that have built up over time.
 Rinse the sponge in clean water and wipe the area clean of the cleanser.

 Can be top-coated with latex or oil-base paint